Frogging-Family/mostlyportable-gcc/README.md

 A simple distro-agnostic script to make portable x86_64 GCC/MinGW builds, handy to use custom or devel GCC.
 You can have as many as you want, unlike candy :frog: and move them wherever you see fit.

 ## Requirements:
 You'll need basic development tools installed (`base-devel`, `build-essential` or similar for your distro as well as `texlive-core`, and optionally `schedtool` to speedup compilation) to use it.
+You may need up to 20GB space during compilation.

 **It is bound to the libc version of the host system, so cross-distro portability will only work with a corresponding libc version**

 ## Customization: